matteodanelli/udagram/screenshots/README.md

 * DockerHub showing containers that you have pushed
 * GitHub repository’s settings showing your Travis webhook (can be found in Settings - Webhook)
 * Travis CI showing a successful build and deploy job
+  * I used CircleCI since Travis asked a payment method.

 ## Kubernetes
 * To verify Kubernetes pods are deployed properly